billylkc/todo/README.md

 Inspired by the todo-cli package by [zwbetz-gh](https://github.com/zwbetz-gh).
 This is a golang implementation of the original program.
 This implementation uses plain text file (default ~/todo.txt) instead of sqlite to minimize the dependencies.

-Get things done via command line
+Get things done via command line.

 ## Install
    (TBA)